amigavision/AmigaVision/cd32/ReadMe.txt

 * **Beneath a Steel Sky** — Great point & click adventure in the Lucasfilm style with voice acting — does require a mouse, though.
 * **Super Stardust** — Enter `BZZZZZZZZZB` to jump straight to its iconic tunnel sequence.
 * **Worms — Director's Cut** — An Amiga exclusive, this legendary game series got its start here.
-* **Fury of the Furries** — This game is up-to-jump, which works great with joysticks, but remap in MiSTer if you have a gamepad.
+* **Fury of the Furries** — Surprisingly deep platform game.
+This game is up-to-jump, which works great with joysticks, but remap in MiSTer if you have a gamepad.
 * **Banshee** — Great shoot'em-up, and the pixel art is next-level.
 * **Flink** — Did someone say pixel art?
 Gorgeous platformer.
-* Naughty Ones — Late-stage platformer made by one of the most influential Amiga demo groups.
+* **Naughty Ones** — Late-stage platformer made by one of the most influential Amiga demo groups.
 * **Pinball Fantasies** — Move over, every 16-bit pinball game created!
 This is the one that set the standard.
-* **Project X** — Warning: Challenging shoot'em-up, not for everyone!
 * **Speedball 2** — Does not have the iconic music of the original Amiga version, but new voice-over and great ambient soundscapes makes this a great 2-player experience.
 * **Super Skidmarks** — Great overhead racer.
 If you loved RC Pro-AM on Nintendo, you will love this.
 * **Superfrog** — Every system needs a mascot platformer, right?
 This game is arguably the one for Amiga.